ba-dresden/ba-latex-template/docs/setup/template.md

 |-document.tex
 |-ngerman-ba.lbx
 ```
 Done!
-(Still you have to get the required image as described below.)
+(Still you have to get the required images as described below.)

 ## GitHub Template
 ```warning